comfyjase/DoctestTestAdapter/Assets/Documentation/Code.md

 * CustomMacroKeyword - Searches source code for custom `#define` macros that are wrappers around doctest macros (e.g. `TEST_CASE`, `TEST_CASE_FIXTURE`, `TEST_CASE_TEMPLATE`).
 * DoctestTestCaseFixtureKeyword - Searches source code for `TEST_CASE_FIXTURE` macros and creates a single test case.
 * DoctestTestCaseKeyword - Searches source code for `TEST_CASE` macros and creates a single test case.
-* DoctestTestCaseMayFailKeyword - Searches source code for `TEST_CASE_MAY_FAIL` macros and creates a single test case.
-Didn't realise they were godot specific until after this was implemented - leaving in for completeness and ease of use.
 * DoctestTestCaseTemplateKeyword - Searches source code for `TEST_CASE_TEMPLATE` macros and creates test cases for each template type.
 * DoctestTestSuiteKeyword - Searches source code for `TEST_SUITE` macros and stores the name of it to help create any test cases later on.
 * IKeyword - Interface for all keywords to implement.